ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 It will now throw an explicit error if a required model name is not configured in the settings, rather than using a silent fallback.

+**NEW: AI Task Management (in useAppState.js)**
+A new `handlers.triggerAiTask` function has been added to `window.useAppState()`.
+This function provides a centralized, robust way to:
+* Add AI-related tasks to the global `taskQueue` with specific types (e.g., `scriptingV2-blueprint-initial`).
+* Update task status with detailed progress messages.
+* Catch errors from AI utility functions and display user-friendly notifications globally.
+* Ensure local component `isProcessing` states are managed correctly.
+This significantly improves error visibility and task transparency for the user during AI-driven processes within Scripting V2.

 ### Current Status
-All necessary files have been created and updated.
-The new workflow is integrated into the application and is ready for end-to-end testing.
+All necessary files have been created and updated, and the new `triggerAiTask` handler has been integrated throughout the Scripting V2 workflow.
+The new workflow is integrated into the application and is ready for end-to-end testing with improved stability and user feedback.

 ### Recent Updates and Enhancements
 This section outlines the recent modifications made to the Scripting V2 workflow components to improve stability, data handling, and user experience.